Herreshoff America: Design

 The Herreshoff America is a recreational sailboat, built predominantly of fiberglass, with wood trim.
 It is a gaff-rigged catboat with a plumb stem and a plumb transom; a shallow, transom-hung rudder controlled by a tiller and retractable, steel centerboard that stows in a trunk.
 It displaces 2500 lb and carries 500 lb of lead ballast.

 The boat has a draft of 5.00 ft with the centerboard extended and 1.83 ft with it retracted, allowing operation in shallow water, beaching or ground transportation on a trailer.

 The boat is normally fitted with a small 4 to 6 hp well-mounted outboard motor for docking and maneuvering.

 The design has sleeping accommodation for two people, with a double "V"-berth in the bow.
 The galley is located on the starboard side just forward of the companionway ladder.
-The galley is "U"-shaped and is equipped with a single-burner stove and a sink.
+The galley is U-shaped and is equipped with a single-burner stove and a sink.
 The head is located opposite the galley on the port side.
-Cabin headroom is 48 in.
+The cabin headroom is 48 in.

 The design has a PHRF racing average handicap of 324 and a hull speed of 5.6 kn.